-As a future, current or even past ILP volunteer, you may be wondering if your time teaching English abroad really had an impact on your kids.
-You may have questions like, "Is it really that important for them to learn English?" swirling around in your head.
+As a future, current or even past ILP volunteer, you may be wondering if your time teaching English abroad really had an impact on your kids ...."Is it really that important for them to learn English?"

 One of the best parts of spending a semester abroad rather than a couple weeks is you really get to experience the culture and meet the locals.
-One of my favorite parts of my ILP trips was talking to people and getting to know their stories.
+No joke, one of my favorite parts of my ILP trips was talking to people and getting to know their stories.
+Especially since you'll be living there for a semester, you can really delve into the local culture and get to know the people around you.
+Don't miss out on that opportunity!

 While one of our awesome Thailand groups was vacationing in Bangkok, they had the opportunity to meet and talk to the owner of their hostel, Annie.
 She is a local to Bangkok and speaks English really well!

-In the video, Annie talks about how it's especially important in Thailand to know English so they can interact with foreigners.
+In the video below, Annie talks about how it's especially important in Thailand to know English so they can interact with foreigners.
 Because Thailand gets a lot of tourists each year, many jobs are centered around being able to speak English (like many countries around the world) so they can communicate with their customers.
-It's really no surprise that Thailand is such a huge travel destination because of places like Pai, the sticky waterfalls and all the beaches!

 Since English is considered to be the "world's language", being fluent in English can create great job opportunities for those around the world that speak different languages.

 Not only for those that own a business in a touristy places like Krabi or Phuket, but also for those that aim to work in the government or even attend a university in another country!
-Most bilingual people (just like in the states) not only have more job opportunities, but are also able to get paid a little more --which can create a much more comfortable life.
+Most bilingual people (just like in the States) not only have more job opportunities, but are also able to get paid a little more --which can create a much more comfortable life for themselves and their families.

 Annie didn't touch on this one, but I think this is a great reason why English is important to know.
 I don't know if you followed along with the recent Thailand cave rescue that made international news -- long story short, 12 boys and their soccer coach got stuck in a flood cave where they went without food and light for nine days until they were found.
 Two British cave divers were the ones to stubble upon them and a week later, they were rescued.